multivendorx/woocommerce-product-stock-alert/readme.txt

 6. Inventory manager

 == Changelog ==

+= 2.5.13 - 2024-11-26 =
+* Added - WordPress 6.7.1 compatibility.
+* Added - WooCommerce 9.4.2 compatibility.
+* Fixed - Issue with the block for the "Stock Manager Form".

 = 2.5.12 - 2024-10-22 =
 * Added - A new setting to specify lead times for out-of-stock and back-ordered products, allowing sellers to inform customers when items are expected to be available again.